tonymorony/P2PFileShare-Py/README.md

 ## To use:

-### 1. Start FILET1 chain
+### 1. Start assetchain chain in dexp2p mode (with dexp2p param)

-At the moment it's just a test chain which hardcoded there https://github.com/tonymorony/P2PFileShare-Py/blob/master/main.py#L9 it might be non-actual already if I'll forgot to update this README
+For example testchain:

 ```
 ./komodod -ac_name=FILET1 -dexp2p=2 -ac_supply=999999 -addnode=95.217.44.58
 ```

+You can also use dexp2p network with any existing assetchain!
+Just start it with dexp2p param.
+Beauty is that for dexp2p no blocks are needed - only peers connections matters.

-### 2. Start program as `python3 main.py`
+### 2. Start program as `python3 main.py` (or .\main.exe if you use precompiled bins)